integreat-io/integreat-transformers/README.md

 ### `uriPart`

-Will uri decode going forward (from a service) and uri encode in reverse (going to a service).
+Will uri decode going forward (from a service) and uri encode in reverse (going to a service), unless we're in a flipped mutation object, in which case the direction is flipped.

 The uri encoding is done by replacing each instance of certain characters by one, two, three, or four escape sequences representing the UTF-8 encoding of the character.
 It is intended for encoding e.g. query param values, so characters allowed other places in urls will also be encoded, like `:`, `\`,